Known Limitations¶

 Encrypted code¶

-Encrypted code is not supported in ipt and results in an error.
+Encrypted code is not supported in ipt and results in a parsing error.

 Double assignments¶

-Double assignments are not allowed and will be treated as error.
+Double assignments are not allowed and will be treated as a parsing error.
 In Igor Pro its allowed in some operations currently:

 MatrixOp/O wv1=wv2=sum(w)